oizin/applied-predictive-modeling/measuring-predictor-importance/churn_data_181.md

-# Exercise 18.1 - Measuring predictor importance
+# Ex18.1 - Measuring predictor importance: churn data set
 Oisin Fitzgerald

 The “churn” data set was developed to predict telecom customer churn based on information about their account.
 It contains 20 variables, with the 19 predictors including continuous and factor variables that describe an individual account.
 The response churn has two levels "yes" and "no".
-This script....
+This script demonstrates methods for examining categorical and continuous predictor importance for classification problems.

 (a) Examining the correlation between predictors
 ------------------------------------------------